pdf4me/n8n-nodes-pdf4me/README.md

 - Extract specific pages from PDF documents for creating shorter versions or digital booklets
 - Add watermarks, stamps, and annotations to documents
 - Compress and optimize PDF files for different use cases
+- Fill interactive PDF forms with data from your workflows
+- Split PDFs based on content, barcodes, or page ranges

 ### Barcode Operations
 - Generate QR codes for product tracking
 - Create product barcodes (EAN-13, UPC-A) for inventory management
 - Generate barcodes for document identification
 - Embed barcodes in documents and reports
-- Read barcodes from images for automated processing
+- Read barcodes from images and PDFs for automated processing
+- Process Swiss QR codes for payment transactions

 ### Web Content Processing
 - Convert web pages to PDF for archiving